 Book a stay today in one of our Layton vacation rentals and you’ll find bliss in the sunny Florida Keys!

-Things to Do in Layton, Florida
+Things to Do in Layton, FL

 Located halfway between Key West and mainland Florida, Layton is a quaint island town only recently incorporated.
 Previous to 1963, it was mostly undeveloped; today, it boasts lovely county parks, great coffee shops, bars, and restaurants, plus a state park - and our Layton vacation rentals give you access to it all!